B0nf4c3/B0nf4c3.github.io/_posts/2024-03-14-Psycho_Break.md

 #password = KIDMANSPASSWORDISSOSTRANGE
 ```
 we get a shell
-concatenate the user flag = “...”
+cat the user flag = “...”
 Now privesc to root user

 cat /ec/crontab